GabSnow24/kubernetes-bare-metal-provider/README.md

 # How it work

-For now, we have to do some manually work, but we're seek improvement in every task that the project have to do.
+For now, we have to do some manually work, but we're seek improvement in every objective of functionality that the project have.
 We support only AWS resources for now.
 After all, we'll leave here two important installation guides for Terraform and Ansible:

 - Terraform: https://learn.hashicorp.com/tutorials/terraform/install-cli